AnyBody/tutorials/A_Getting_started_modeling/index.md

 ::: {rst-class} break
 :::

-# Modelling the Human body
+# Modeling the Human body

 This tutorial explains the construction of a complex biomechanical model, starting from a full body model from the model repository.

-A model will be created from a template and the model will adapted to explain the reaction of the human body to an environment.
+A model will be created from a template and the model will be adapted to explain the reaction of the human body to an environment.

 ::::{if-builder:: html